HOW TO CALCULATE THREAD ROLLING PENETRATION RATE ON CJWINTER PNEUMATIC ATTACHMENTS

-Over the course of our 60 years of providing thread rolling solutions CJWinter has fielded a number of questions about the process — including dies, attachments, and other related tooling.
+Over our 60 years of providing thread rolling solutions, CJWinter has fielded several questions about the process — including dies, attachments, and other related tooling.

 One of the most common questions we receive is: “How should I calculate thread rolling penetration rate?”